Eniamza/TorrentBrute/README.md

 ### TODO

-- [ ] Auto Fetch from qBittorrent Client API
+- [X] Auto Fetch from qBittorrent Client API
+- [ ] Auto Detect Active Torrents and Fetch Info Hash
 - [ ] Live Listening to the Peer List

 ### Give a Thanks